2600hz/kazoo/applications/crossbar/doc/notifications.md

     curl -X GET -H "X-Auth-Token: {AUTH_TOKEN}" -H "Accept: text/plain" http://server:8000/v2/accounts/{ACCOUNT_ID}/notifications/{NOTIFICATION_ID}

 Note that the only difference is the `Accept` attribute.
 This will determine which attachment is returned in the payload.
 If you specify a non-existent Accept MIME type, expect to receive a `406 Not Acceptable` error.

+For clients that do not support setting the `Accept` header, a querystring parameter can be included (eg `http://server:8000/v2/accounts/{ACCOUNT_ID}/notifications/{NOTIFICATION_ID}?accept=text/html` to get the HTML template.

 #### POST - Update notification template: